Plan, design, and execute a series of experiments to test a Bitcoin DeFi product

 ConsenSys portfolio company, Liquality, was contemplating a new product as either a complement to their crypto exchange product or as a pivot for the venture.
 I delivered a concept testing/validation process for their team.

 After the Liquality team and I spent a few weeks brainstorming ideas for Bitcoin "DeFi" services, I put together a research project to gather feedback for a product concept.
 The research method was observation of users talking us through prototypes.
 I created the low fidelity prototypes and moderated all of the sessions.
+We showed two different versions of an interest-bearing Bitcoin service to each respondent, which ultimately helped us gauge and compare the potential appeal of the concepts in addition to gaining insight into how users perceive and make decisions about using new crypto services.

 To wrap-up the research, I put together an affinity mapping exercise for the team which resulted in some modifications to our product design and a decision to move forward with another round of research.